Srijita-31/Srijita-31/README.md

-🌱 Open to collaboration on Java, Python, ML, Cloud and data-driven projects.
+🌱 Currently learning AI and Cloud Computing.

-📧 **Contact me at:** srijita.ghorai2003@gmail.com
+📧 **How to reach me:** srijita.ghorai2003@gmail.com

 <p>